gambit-suite/gambitcore/README.md

 The columns are as previous with the following additions:

-__min kmers__: The lowest number of kmers in a genome in the database for that species.
+__min k-mers__: The lowest number of k-mers in a genome in the database for that species.
 If the min is far lower than the mean, accounting for the standard deviation, then it could indicate a highly variable species or assembly errors in the genomes in the database.

-__max kmers__: The highest number of kmers in a genome in the database for that species.
+__max k-mers__: The highest number of k-mers in a genome in the database for that species.
 If the max is far higher than the mean, accounting for the standard deviation, then it could indicate a highly variable species or assembly errors in the genomes in the database.

 __available genomes__: This is the number of genomes in the database for the given species.

-__used genomes__: The number of genomes used to generate the core kmers.
+__used genomes__: The number of genomes used to generate the core k-mers.
 This can be lower than the avialable genomes if the user supplied parameter is set.
 This parameter is used to reduce the overall running time.